robotopia/GleamXGPMonitoring/docs/index.rst

 Welcome to the documentation for the MWA Image Plane Transient Classifier
 =========================================================================

+The MWA Image Plane Transient Classifier app has been designed to facilitate the viewing and rating of candidate transient events from MWA surveys.
+The app was created by `ADACS <https://www.adacs.org.au/>`_ at the request of `A.Prof Natasha Hurley-Walker <https://staffportal.curtin.edu.au/staff/profile/view/natasha-hurley-walker-dbb4f243/>`_ and her research group.

-The following is a sections describe how to use, install and maintain the web application.
+The following is a sections describe how to install, use, and maintain the web application.

 .. toctree::
    :maxdepth: 2